2026-03-01

 GitHub Actions is deceptively simple to get started with.
 Copy a YAML file, add a few steps, and you have a working pipeline.
 The problem is that this simplicity does not scale.
 Once you have dozens of repositories for different microservices, each maintained by different teams with their own flavor of build, test, and deploy workflows, you end up with a maintenance burden that quietly consumes engineering capacity.

-Why We Needed an Org-Level Shared Actions Platform
+Why an Org-Level Shared Actions Platform

 - Duplication everywhere: The average workflow file was ~500 lines of YAML, with roughly 80% of it identical across repositories.
 Teams copy-pasted from each other and diverged over time.